earocorn/osh-docs/docs/osh-node/RPi_Arduino/05_Build_Driver_Class.md

 ## Create a KY032 Java Class
-Now that we have configured out build settings, let's create a Java Class to represent our KY-032 Sensor.
+Now that we have configured our build settings, let's create a Java Class to represent our KY-032 Sensor.
 In your project, navigate to the source code and create a <em>New Java Class</em> and name it <b>KY032_Sensor</b>:
 ![Create Java Class](../../../static/img/CreateJavaClass.png)

 In the following code, we will import our Pi4J dependencies and create a constructor (requiring a single argument) for OUR KY032_Sensor Class.
 When this class is instantiated, a <a href="https://www.pi4j.com/documentation/create-context/">Pi4J Context</a> is created.
 This context is an immutable runtime object that holds the configured state and manages the lifecycle of a Pi4J instance.
-We can edit the configuration of this <em>context</em> to create an input configuration that <em>reads</em> the Raspberry Pi's GPIO:
+We can edit the configuration of this <em>context</em> to create an input configuration that <em>listens</em> and reports the Raspberry Pi's GPIO signal:

 ```java
 package org.example;